 The ServiceNow IT Asset Management Application rolls the physical, technological, contractual, and financial aspects of IT assets into one master key solution.
 Using this tool, and based on your unique objectives, Trianz experts identify the most crucial features needed to manage your assets and analyze their usage with costs, security, and timeline all taken into consideration.

 ServiceNow has been our partner for more than a decade, and we recommend their solutions to our clients as we consider them to be industry-leading in terms of efficiency, user-friendliness, and security.
 Although their IT Asset Management Application is not overly complex, it does take an expert managed service partner to ensure you get maximum value from it as well as integrate it in the fastest, most cost-effective and tailored way possible.

-IBM BigFix is a systems-management tool used for managing large groups of computers running Windows, Mac OS X, VMware ESX, Linux, or UNIX, in addition to mobile operating systems like Windows Phone, Symbian, iOS, and Android.
-The platform’s IBM BigFix Inventory component is particularly useful to us in our SUA approach, as it serves to gather information on installed software and hardware within an infrastructure.
+BigFix is a systems-management tool used for managing large groups of computers running Windows, Mac OS X, VMware ESX, Linux, or UNIX, in addition to mobile operating systems like Windows Phone, Symbian, iOS, and Android.
+The platform’s BigFix Inventory component is particularly useful to us in our SUA approach, as it serves to gather information on installed software and hardware within an infrastructure.

-Having worked extensively with this tool, in addition to competing platforms, we’ve concluded that IBM BigFix is comprehensive and adaptable enough to recommend to most of our clients, whether as a standalone solution or in tandem with the ServiceNow IT Asset Management Application
+Having worked extensively with this tool, in addition to competing platforms, we’ve concluded that BigFix is comprehensive and adaptable enough to recommend to most of our clients, whether as a standalone solution or in tandem with the ServiceNow IT Asset Management Application

 What you can expect from our SUA approach, thanks to these tools and our experience integrating them, is nothing short of a totally transformed way of using and managing software.
 Not only will this cut costs for your organization immediately, it will continue to generate increased business value for many years to come.